Thamnolia

 Thamnolia is a genus of lichens in the family Icmadophilaceae.
 Members of the genus are commonly called whiteworm lichens.

 Two species of Thamnolia are used by ethnic peoples of Yunnan Province (China) as a component of purported health-promoting tea: Thamnolia vermicularis, and T. subuliformis.

+Taxonomy

+Thamnolia has a long history of unsettled circumscription.
+A review of the genus reports that 67 names were published in Thamnolia between 1850 and 2020, but 22 of these names actually apply to unrelated genera; many of the remaining names were proposed at infraspecific rank rather than as separate species.